Exact sampling for some multi-dimensional queueing models with renewal input: Introduction

-The first algorithms yielding exact simulation in stationarity of the FIFO multi-server queue are \cite{KS-I}, and \cite{KS-II}, in which Poisson arrivals are assumed; e.g., the $M/G/c$ case.
-In \cite{KS-I}, a {\it dominated coupling from the past} (DCFP) method is used, but the strong condition of Òsuper stabilityÓ is assumed, $\rho<1$, instead of $\rho<c$.
+The first algorithms yielding exact simulation in stationarity of the FIFO $GI/GI/c$ queue are \cite{KS-I} and \cite{KS-II}, in which Poisson arrivals are assumed; i.e., the $M/G/c$ case.
+In \cite{KS-I}, a DCFP method is used, but the strong condition of \textit{super stability} is assumed, $\rho<1$, instead of $\rho<c$. ($\rho=E(S)/E(T)$, where $T$ and $S$ denote an interarrival time and service time respectively; stability only requires that $\rho<c$.)
 As a dominating process, the $M/G/1$ queue is used under Processor Sharing (PS) together (key) with its time-reversibility properties.
-Then in \cite{KS-II}, the general $\rho<c$ case is covered by using a forward time regenerative method and using the $M/G/c$ model under a random assignment (RA) discipline as an upper bound.
+In PS, there is no line; all customers are served simultaneously but at a rate $1/n$ when there are $n\ge1$ customers in service.
+Then in \cite{KS-II}, the general $\rho<c$ case is covered by using a forward time regenerative method (a general method developed in \cite{A-G-T}) and using the $M/G/c$ model under a random assignment (RA) discipline as an upper bound; a model in which each arrival joins the $i^{th}$ queue with probability $1/c$ independently.
+(The general forward-time regenerative method in \cite{A-G-T} unfortunately always yields infinite expected termination time.)
 Then in \cite{C-K}, Connor and Kendall generalize the DCFP/PS method in \cite{KS-I} by using the RA model.
-They accomplish this by first exactly simulating the RA model in stationarity backwards in time under PS at each node, then re-constructing it to obtain the RA model with FIFO at each node and doing so in such a way that a sample-path upper bound for the FIFO $M/G/c$ is achieved. ({DCFP methods evolved from Coupling From the Past (CFP) methods as introduced in Propp and Wilson \cite{P-W} for finite-state discrete-time Markov chains.})
+They accomplish this by first exactly simulating the RA model in stationarity backwards in time under PS at each node, then re-constructing it to obtain the RA model with FIFO at each node and doing so in such a way that a sample-path upper bound for the FIFO $M/G/c$ is achieved.